stormpath/stormpath-sdk-java/docs/source/about.rst

 About
 =====

-Not sure if the Stormpath Java Web plugin is for you?
-We'll help you decide whether or not the Stormpath Java Web plugin is a good fit for your project!
+Not sure if the Stormpath Servlet Plugin is for you?
+This page will help you decide if is a good fit!

 What is Stormpath?